akbagai/Go/Server/README.md

 # Go Server

 Serve a GeoJSON file as a REST Endpoint.
 Allows cross domain requests.

-Change path to the GeoJSON file to use your own.
-Create an executable using Build and Install.
+I have included a Windows 64 .exe.
+You must create an Environment Variable called JSONServerFile with the full filename and path (ie..
+C:/myfiles/JSON/somedata.geojson).
+See [Here](http://www.computerhope.com/issues/ch000549.htm) for instructions on how to do that.

+You can modify the souce code and build your own as well.
-To add a new file, create another handler route.
+To serve more files, create another route and attach another handler.

 Code taken from [Making a RESTful JSON API in Go](http:////thenewstack.io/make-a-restful-json-api-go/) and modified to read json file and allow cross domain requests.